AnD-startup/dev.to/docs/frontend/webpacker.md

 There is a packs directory `/app/javascript/packs` where you can create new "pack" files.
 Pack files are initializers for Webpacker.

-Since DEV is not a Single Page Application (SPA), Preact components are mounted as needed by including the pack file in the view files.
+Since LetsBuild.gg is not a Single Page Application (SPA), Preact components are mounted as needed by including the pack file in the view files.

 For example: